john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Researchers have been able to develop many solutions that prevent or minimize the negative effects of MEV.
 Some of these solutions are structural changes to consensus that impede the ability of block producers to order transactions in their favor.[101]
 Other techniques hide transaction information so that block producers and "searchers" are unable to see transactions that would be vulnerable to MEV.[102]
 Users who don't want to have their lunch eaten by MEV bots can and should demand that developers implement these MEV countermeasures in their rollups and rollup-based financial applications.
 If these countermeasures become widely implemented then MEV as a general concern could become a thing of the past.

-### 6.4 Harmful smart contracts
+### 6.4 Algorithmic incentive manipulation contracts

-Enabling validity rollups could have unintended negative side effects aside from MEV in the form of "harmful smart contracts".
-These are smart contracts that could be used to incentivize miners to attack each other or specific users, disrupting the normal incentives of Nakamoto consensus.
-This section will look at a few examples of harmful (or potentially harmful) smart contracts that could be enabled because of or alongside validity rollups on bitcoin.
+Adding support for validity rollups on bitcoin could have unintended negative side effects aside from MEV by enabling "algorithmic incentive manipulation" (AIM) attacks.[103]
+AIM attacks use smart contracts to incentivize miners to attack each other or specific users, disrupting the normal incentives of Nakamoto consensus.
+This section will look at a few examples of AIM contracts that could be built on bitcoin using sufficiently expressive validity rollups.
 This is not an exhaustive catalogue of such contracts.
-The most important takeaway is that there are risks both known and unknown (with the possibility of unknown risks being a risk itself) associated with enabling more advanced scripts on decentralized blockchains such as bitcoin.
+It's also worth noting that AIM attacks are possible even if AIM contracts cannot be built on bitcoin directly.[104]
+The most important takeaway is that there are risks both known and unknown (with the possibility of unknown risks itself being a risk) associated with enabling more expressive scripting capabilities on bitcoin and new layers such as validity rollups built on bitcoin.

 **TxWithhold contracts**
-One example of a harmful smart contract is a "TxWithhold" contract.
+One example of an AIM smart contract is a "TxWithhold" contract.
 In a BitMEX Research article, Gleb Naumenko describes how covenants can be used to build a smart contract that incentivizes miners to withold (i.e. not confirm) a transaction for a certain number of blocks.[103]
 As described in Section 5, some designs for building validity rollups on bitcoin require the use of recursive covenants.
-Even if the rollups enabled are relatively limited in capability e.g. no more capable of expressive contracts than bitcoin is today, by enabling recursive covenants on bitcoin Layer 1, certain TxWithhold smart contracts could be possible.
-Exactly how much harm these kinds of contracts could do in practice is an area where further research is needed.
+Even if the rollups enabled are relatively limited in capability e.g. no more capable of expressive contracts than bitcoin is today, by enabling recursive covenants on bitcoin Layer 1, certain TxWithhold contracts could be possible.
+Exactly how much harm these kinds of TxWithhold contracts could do in practice is an area where further research is needed.

 **Re-org wars**
-If a validity rollup on bitcoin supported expressive smart contracts, they could be used to instigate "re-org wars", where smart contracts battle each other to incentivize and dis-incentivize miners reorganizing the blockchain.[104, 105] A similar attack was shown to be possible using a "HistoryRevision contract" on Ethereum Layer 1.[106]
+If a validity rollup on bitcoin supported expressive smart contracts, they could be used to instigate "re-org wars", where smart contracts battle each other to incentivize and dis-incentivize miners reorganizing the blockchain.[104, 105] This type of AIM attack was shown to be possible using a "HistoryRevision contract" on Ethereum Layer 1.[106]
 It's unclear if such contracts deployed to Layer 2 could have the same effect on Layer 1, or whether it _would_ be possible but only under _certain conditions_ (e.g. heavy overlap of block producers on both layers).
 Even if such reorg contracts on Layer 2 could have the same effect on Layer 1, if they can both incentivize and dis-incentivize reorgs then perhaps they cancel each other out and there's no harm done.
 Again, this is an area where further research is needed.

-**SPV bridges and optimistic contracts**
+**Majority-vulnerable contracts**
-One category of smart contract whose positive uses have been discussed at length by researchers but whose potential for harm has arguably been under-explored is the "SPV bridge" (also referred to as a "hashrate escrow") and the similar category of "optimistic" smart contracts.[107, 108] These smart contracts are similar in that their users "trust" the hashpower majority to not "steal" funds held in the smart contract.
-In this context, it is not the potential for theft by miners that makes the smart contract harmful (though that would of course be harmful to the specific victims of the theft).
-Rather, it is _the enabling incentive to collude to effectuate the theft_ that makes the contract potentially harmful _to the security of the blockchain itself_.
-By creating an incentive to collude to form a hostile majority where no such incentive would otherwise exist, the SPV bridge and similar contracts can be considered to be directly undermining the otherwise honest, correct, incentive-compatible operation of Nakamoto consensus.
+One category of smart contract whose positive uses have been discussed at length by researchers but whose potential for harm has arguably been under-explored is the "SPV bridge" (also referred to as a "hashrate escrow") and the similar category of "optimistic" smart contracts.[107, 108] SPV bridge and optimistic contracts are collectively referred to here as "majority-vulnerable contracts" because users of these contracts trust the majority of block producers (as measured by whatever Sybil-protection resource is used e.g. hashpower, stake, identities, etc) to not steal funds held in the contract.
+The obvious risk here is that majority-vulnerable contracts enable an AIM attack that could lead to users getting robbed by block producers.
+Perhaps of more concern is a more subtle risk: _the existence and use of majority-vulnerable contracts creates an incentive for block producers to collude to effectuate the theft, making majority-vulnerable contracts potentially harmful to the security of the blockchain itself_.
+By creating an incentive to collude to form a "dishonest" majority where no such incentive would otherwise exist, majority-vulnerable contracts could be considered to be directly undermining the otherwise honest, correct, incentive-compatible operation of Nakamoto consensus.

-Implicit in the categorization of such SPV bridge and optimistic contracts as harmful is the assumption that they do in fact incentivize miners to collude to form a hostile majority.
-However empirical observation has shown that miners have not yet colluded to steal despite such contracts existing, suggesting there is some other counter- or dis-incentive preventing them from doing so.[109]
+Empirical observation has shown that block producers have not yet colluded to steal despite the existence of majority-vulnerable contracts, suggesting there is some other incentive or dis-incentive preventing them from stealing.[109]
 It's also possible that there's simply a tipping point that has yet to be reached and it's only a matter of time before the collusion and theft these contracts incentivize finally occurs.
-With such contracts having already been deployed in the wild, only time will tell what harm or lack thereof they do to their host networks.
-Once again, more time and research is needed.
+With sufficiently expressive smart contract capabilities, it would be possible to create an AIM contract that automatically allocates the proceeds of theft from a majority-vulnerable contract to block producers who participate in the attack, reducing risk and coordination costs and thereby potentially increasing the likelihood that the attack is attempted and succeeds.
+Since majority-vulnerable contracts have already been deployed to production, only time will tell whether or not they really are a threat to their host networks.

 **Fully-automated totalitarianism**